payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-core-sdk/ios-coresdk-integrate-tpv.md

     // Set VPA
     self.paymentParamForPassing.vpa = @"umang@axis";
     ```
+    After configuring the above parameters, you can get the request by using the `createRequestWithPaymentParam `method, for instance.

     ```swift Swift
     createRequest.createRequest(withPaymentParam: paymentParamForPassing, forPaymentType: PAYMENT_PG_UPI, withCompletionBlock: { request, postParam, error in if error == nil {